wp-plugins/wp-google-maps/readme.txt

 == Changelog ==

+= 5.09 =
+* Map markers can now be sorted by id,title,description or address
+* Add Polylines to your map with the Pro version
+* Add Polygons to your map with the Pro version
+* You can now show your visitors location on the map
+* Added better support for jQuery versions
+* Added user role support for the Visitor Generated Markers add-on
+* Plugin now works out-the-box with jQuery tabs
+* Fixed a bug that stopped the advanced marker listing from working
+* Fixed small bugs causing PHP warnings
+* Cleaned up the admin section

 = 5.08 =
 * Fixed another jQuery loading bug.
 The plugin now comes with Jquery loaded in it's own folder to avoid CDN issues.

 = 5.07 =
 * Fixed a wp-admin jQuery bug